sime/cv/README.md

 * Angular 1 and 2 development
 * Investigating and alleviating performance bottlenecks with developer profiling tools
 * Refining acceptance criteria in a consistent manner
+* Experimenting with a Node.js application exclusive run on AWS Lambda

 ### April 2015 - Current
 Faxologist for Bitcoin Fax